parkerpoker/parkerd/docs/trust-model.md

 Current dealing is `dealerless-transcript-v1`.
 The coordinator:

 - orders the hand transcript and timeout transitions
+- is not supposed to receive plaintext non-owned hole cards from honest peers in the first place
 - does not derive or persist plaintext non-owned hole cards
-- only sees encrypted or redacted card material for other seats
+- only sees encrypted deck state, partial ciphertext shares, and later intentionally public card opens for other seats

 Each owning daemon can decrypt and locally store only its own hole cards after private delivery.
+Honest daemons exchange only partial decryptions for non-public cards, not plaintext hole-card values.

 ### Trust the host or failover successor for ordering and liveness